oemof/oemof-solph/docs/introductory_tutorials/temporal_aggregation.rst

 * Step 3: Upfront investment using time series aggregation
 * Step 4: Pathway planning using time series aggregation

+To run the tutorial code on the typical periods in step 2 you will need the extra dependencies:

+- oemof.demand
+- workalendar
+- tsam

 Step 1: Sampling of high resolution input data
 ----------------------------------------------